 - Do you claim a strong allegiance to your country and decry others that take jobs off shore?

-As a second note, in more recent times, some of the companies that were first to push their manufacturing off shore are now re-thinking and bringing some back.
+In more recent times, some of the companies that were first to push their manufacturing off shore are now re-thinking and bringing some back.
 Labor rates overseas have risen, and quality concerns (in some cases) have caused some companies to think again about what goes out, and what stays home.
-Might be a good exercise to learn WHY as it pertains to your new product.
+Since this is a big decision, it might be a good exercise to learn WHY as it pertains to your new product.

-Be cautious, but optimistic as you progress.
+Be cautious, yet optimistic as you progress.
 Ask lots of questions and find experts that can help guide the process, because it is very satisfying to see your widget in production.

-Continue to Process Notes – Time, Cost, and other Considerations.
+Next Up: Process Notes – Time, Cost, and other Considerations